 As I stood this week with my steamy cotton pressing task on my ironing board, I took a really keen observation of my iron and all of its components, remembering this one was actually a cast off, a hand me down likely over forty years old, you know, the good and ultra HEAVY kind, the type that never fell apart.
 I have opted to keep it over the years, replacing only the electrical cord once.
 Likely because it works just fine and offers plenty of steam to maximize all of my ironing needs with all those shirts of my husbands, it easily wins a working horse award from me.
 It's just heavier and bulkier than I would like, without a pointed nose to steer into crevices requiring attention, but it works fine.

-"professional quality - Rowenta Iron: (see it here) will be fulfilled, one of those items to purchase when I have nothing better to do with my money.
+Someday my dream to own a "professional quality - Rowenta Iron: (see it here) will be fulfilled, one of those items to purchase when I have nothing better to do with my money.
 I've been to upteen sewing conventions and fairs, always drawn and magnetized into the "Rowenta" booths to browse and test another model, glancing discreetly at the price hoping for a big bargain "special convention price tag".
 I bet you never do that, do you?

 My friend Sarah bought herself a "Rowenta" many years ago at one of those sewing fairs we went to, she'd been saving all year for it.
 She declared it made sewing of any sort a pleasurable experience for her with its 400 plus microsteam holes on the stainless steel plate (mine has um...how many less than that?
 350 or more? ), even her husband enjoys having to use it when he requiring a freshly washed but not yet pressed shirt.
-Hmmm....so this is still on my list - for
+Hmmm....so this is still on my list - for "my someday splurge"... just not sure which model yet.
+Oh yes, there are several models now to choose from since the early days when only one type existed.

-I've also learned a well padded ironing board helps
+I've also learned a well padded ironing board helps!

 In fact it assists greatly to offer an extra thick padding where the fabric can literally float across the top of the ironing board surface without becoming dented as the iron passes over to create more wrinkles.
 With a well padded ironing board cover, a steam iron can penetrate its heat source and not become guilty of merely heating up the metal below, rather it induces heat into the padding, offering a quicker ironing job.